Capacity Building Assessment Tool for Organizations (CBAT-O)

 ICOY's CBAT-O Lead

-Senior Trauma Specialist Gabriela Zamora has led the growth of the CBAT-O since 2021 with outstanding success.
+Director of Trauma Initiatives Gabriela Zamora has led the growth of the CBAT-O since 2021 with outstanding success.
 Some core examples are Gabriela’s creativity in launching new educational tools and engagement models for IDHS providers across Illinois.
 From FY22 to FY23 alone, service providers that successfully participated in the CBAT-O grew 68.86% across all IDHS programs.
 Gabriela is excited to continue expanding ways to utilize the CBAT-O results to advance trauma-informed capacity across the state.

 For any additional questions, please reach out to us at firstname.lastname@example.org